NBA Rumors: Hypothetical Blockbuster Would Send Kyrie Irving To Suns For Package Centered On Chris Paul

 Meanwhile, for the Nets, the hypothetical blockbuster would enable them to replenish some of the assets that they lost when they acquired James Harden while replacing Irving with another All-Star caliber floor general.
 Paul may no longer but in his prime, but a pass-first point guard like him could end up being a much better fit with prolific scorers like Harden and Kevin Durant.

-Paul wouldn’t have a hard time making himself comfortable in Brooklyn since he would be reuniting with some familiar faces there, including his former Houston Rockets teammate, Harden, and former Los Angeles Clippers pick-and-roll partner DeAndre Jordan.
-Though he wouldn’t publicly admit it, Paul would definitely love to spend his remaining years in the league playing for a team that has a realistic chance of contending for the NBA championship title.
+Paul wouldn't have a hard time making himself comfortable in Brooklyn since he would be reuniting with some familiar faces there, including his former Houston Rockets teammate, Harden, and former Los Angeles Clippers pick-and-roll partner, DeAndre Jordan.
+Though he wouldn't publicly admit it, Paul would likely love to spend his remaining years in the league playing for a team that has a realistic chance of contending for the NBA championship title.